Sehol X6

-The Sehol X6 is a compact crossover produced by JAC Motors under the Sehol brand.
+The Sehol X6 is a compact crossover SUV produced by JAC Motors under the Sehol brand.
 The Sehol X6 was originally planned to be named the Sehol X5 during early development, and was based on the same platform as the JAC Refine S5 while being updated for the Sehol brand featuring a completely different design.
 Being also a compact crossover, the Sehol X6 was positioned lower than the Sehol QX or globally the JAC JS6 and above the Sehol X4.